-How Grocery Stores are Accesses
+How Grocery Stores are Accessed

 For low-income households, the two most important factors for choosing a primary grocery store are location and lower prices.
 The average low-income survey respondent chooses a primary grocery store first for location (46%) and second for cheaper prices (33%).
 However, the relative importance of price and location vary significantly among sub-populations.
-Northern Waushara County households (yellow on the map) choose price and location as deciding factors equally often, 42% for each.
-Eastern and western households choose their primary grocery store first because of cheaper prices and second because of location.
-Price is chosen as the leading factor by 50% of eastern households (red), and by 56% of western households (blue).
-Store location is more important than prices to low-income residents of Southern Waushara County, 55% choose a store based on location and 25% based on price (green).
+Northern important than prices to low-income residents of Southern Waushara County, 55% choose a store based on location and 25% based on price (green).
 Similarly, 59% of senior households choose a store based on location and 16% based on prices.